renesas/tflite-micro-renesas/README.md

 **Note** Currently, the hello world example have been ported to the EK-RA6M4 and VUI-RA6E1 board but can also easily be ported on other RA family boards as well.

 ## Ported examples
-The examples provided in this repository is shown in table below.
+The examples provided in this repository are shown in table below.

 | Board  | Examples available |
 | ------------- | ------------- |